Quick Reference Technical Definitions Guide

 Applicant Tracking System (ATS) - An applicant tracking system, commonly referred to as an ATS, electronically supports an organization’s recruitment needs.
 This includes: collecting and storing resumes, applications, and other related candidate data centrally in an online location.
 Additionally, ATSs allow recruiters to track and monitor candidates through all stages of the hiring process including: requisition, screening, interviews, selection, offer management and hiring a candidate.
 Applicant tracking systems are also used to publish open jobs to an online career site, as well as multiple channels such as job boards and aggregators, and social media.

 Workflow - In technology, “workflow” refers to the steps or activities within a pre-determined process.
-For example in a recruiting workflow, as a candidate applies for a position, interviews, and receives a job offer (or is rejected), that solution automatically manages recruiting activities as the moves through the hiring process.
+For example in a recruiting workflow, as a candidate applies for a position, interviews, and receives a job offer (or is rejected), that solution automatically manages recruiting activities as the applicant moves through the hiring process.
 Using a standard workflow enables status tracking and monitoring throughout the workflows.

 Integration – Integration refers to the ability to various modules and solutions to automatically transfer data without human intervention.